-With the start of a new year, there are plenty of parents with curious pre-schoolers who are wondering how to come up with literacy activities that are actually fun and play based.
+With pre-school enrolments and ‘transition days’ underway, there are plenty of parents with curious pre-schoolers who are wondering how to come up with literacy activities that are actually fun and play based.
 Not many 3 to 5 year olds are keen to sit and stare at alphabet posters all day . . .

 That’s where we come in!